metaperl/binary-martingale/hacked.md

 did get caught with quite a few of my funds in one place in the interest in having all of my desktop wallets in once place.

+If I had used 4 remote servers and distributed my wallets to those 4 places, then I would be reporting a loss of just 6 or 7 grand instead of this major setback.

 ## ENCRYPT YOUR WALLET

 If you take nothing else from this post remember to *encrypt your